WWE News: Brock Lesnar’s Return Match Known, Confirmed For Next Month’s ‘SummerSlam’

 After Brock Lesnar showed up at UFC 226 and threatened new UFC Heavyweight Champion Daniel Cormier, many thought he may never return to WWE again.
 The problem with that is that Lesnar is still under contract to the company and he still has the WWE Universal Championship in his possession.
 Well, it appears as if the fans finally know when he will wrestle next and it is going to be at next month’s SummerSlam.

 The rumors and speculation have all said that Lesnar would put his title on the line at SummerSlam and that it would likely be his last match in WWE.
-From there, he would head back to UFC and become a fighter in the octagon once again but WWE has dragged their heels on confirming his return.
+From there, he would head back to UFC and become a fighter in the Octagon once again, but WWE has dragged their heels on confirming his return.

 Well, the heels have now been picked up.

 According to Dave Meltzer of The Wrestling Observer, Brock Lesnar’s return match will take place at SummerSlam, but his opponent is not yet known.
-The original plan had a multi-man match at Extreme Rules with the winner becoming the number one contender for the Universal Title, but that was scrapped.
+The original plan had a multi-man match at Extreme Rules with the winner becoming the No. 1 contender for the Universal Title, but that was scrapped.

 Now, the idea is that the winner of the Roman Reigns vs. Bobby Lashley match will take on Lesnar at SummerSlam, and that is expected to be the former.